 - free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - class: specify the name of the class to be executed.
-This option is mandatory for a correct execution. - bin: used to analyze generic binary data, such as shellcodes. - dll: used to run and analyze Dinamically Linked Libraries.
+This option is mandatory for a correct execution. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - bin: used to analyze generic binary data, such as shellcodes.